 By Angela Hammer – I’ve always liked making things with my hands.
 I learned how to crochet years ago, so spinning became the next logical step for me to take.
 Why buy yarn when you can make it yourself?
 I found a booklet for the Michigan Fiber Festival which described several classes.
-I paid my money, attended spinning for beginners class, and I was hooked!
+I paid my money, attended spinning for beginners class, and I was hooked.
+I knew I had to get my hands on a drop spindle.

 The only problem was that I was a college student with no extra cash, and couldn’t afford a $300 – $400 spinning wheel.
 So I put my dreams away for about a year.
 The following summer I met a lady who ran a spinning shop.
 About $20 later, I owned a drop spindle and some fiber.
 Now I was able to spin to my heart’s content.
 Since that time I have become a member of the Michigan Fiber Festival and work with a group of younger volunteers that coordinates and leads the children’s activities at the Festival.